Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 Januari 2025 05.24.32 UTC
+- WIB: Selasa, 21 Januari 2025 06.21.50 UTC
-- WITA: Selasa, 21 Januari 2025 06.24.32 UTC
+- WITA: Selasa, 21 Januari 2025 07.21.50 UTC
-- WIT: Selasa, 21 Januari 2025 07.24.32 UTC
+- WIT: Selasa, 21 Januari 2025 08.21.50 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: success
+Kategori: friendship